 DC – Dream character

-A person, animal or ‘living’ thing in your dreams.
+A dream character is a person, animal or ‘living’ thing in your dreams.
 This is usually seen as a person.
 A person other than the body of yourself (the dream body) in your dreams is referred to as a dream character in your dream.

 DJ/DD – Dream journal or dream diary